Red Nichols: Brunswick Records era

 What went wrong?
 Part of it was too much, too soon.
 Much of his vast recorded output was released in Europe, where he was regarded by early jazz critics as the equal, if not the superior, of Louis Armstrong and Bix Beiderbecke.
-People who make fools of themselves usually find a scapegoat, and when the critics were exposed to the music of Duke Ellington, Benny Carter, Coleman Hawkins and others they turned on Nichols and savaged him, trashing him as unfairly as they had revered him.
-Nichols' chief fault was an overly stiff, academic approach to jazz trumpet, but he did recognize merit as far as other jazz musicians were concerned and made some wonderful small group recordings.
+People who make fools of themselves usually find a scapegoat, and when the critics were exposed to the music of Duke Ellington, Benny Carter, Coleman Hawkins, and others, they turned on Nichols and savaged him, trashing him as unfairly as they had revered him.
+Nichols' chief fault was an overly stiff, academic approach to jazz trumpet, but he did recognize merit as far as other jazz musicians were concerned and made some wonderful small-group recordings.

 Other labels Nichols recorded for included Edison 1926, Victor 1927, 1928, 1930, 1931 (individual sessions), Bluebird 1934, 1939, back to Brunswick for a session in 1934, Variety 1937, and OKeh in 1940.

 Later career

 Nichols survived the Great Depression by playing in show bands and pit orchestras.
 He led Bob Hope's orchestra for a while, moving to California.
 Nichols married Willa Stutsman, a "stunning" George White's Scandals dancer, and they had a daughter.
-In 1942 their daughter contracted polio, which was misdiagnosed at first as spinal meningitis, and Nichols left Glen Gray and the Casa Loma Orchestra to work in the wartime shipyards.
+In 1942, their daughter contracted polio, which was misdiagnosed at first as spinal meningitis, and Nichols left Glen Gray and the Casa Loma Orchestra to work in the wartime shipyards.
 On May 2, 1942, Nichols left his band to take an army commission after completing an engagement at Lantz's Merry-Go-Round in Dayton, Ohio.

 Drawn back to music after the war, Nichols formed another Five Pennies band and began playing in small clubs in Los Angeles.
-Club dates turned into performances at bigger venues, such as the Zebra Room, the Tudor Room of the Palace Hotel in San Francisco, and the Shearton in Pasadena, California.
+Club dates turned into performances at bigger venues, such as the Zebra Room, the Tudor Room of the Palace Hotel in San Francisco, and the Huntington-Sheraton Hotel in Pasadena, California.
 He toured Europe as a goodwill ambassador for the State Department.
 Nichols and his band performed in the 1950 film Quicksand starring Mickey Rooney.
 In 1956, he was the subject of an episode of the television program This Is Your Life in which he reunited with Miff Mole, Phil Harris, and Jimmy Dorsey, who praised Nichols as a bandleader who ensured everyone was paid.

+Death

 In 1965, Nichols took his Five Pennies band to the Mint Hotel in Las Vegas.
 On June 28, 1965, a few days after he began performing, he had chest pains while he was sleeping.
-He phoned the front desk. but when the ambulance arrived he was dead.
+He phoned the front desk, but was dead by the time the ambulance arrived.
 The band performed as scheduled with a spotlight on Nichols' empty chair.